Ong Ye Kung: Personal life

-Ong's father, Ong Lian Teng, was a Barisan Sosialis politician who was a Member of the Legislative Assembly for Bukit Panjang SMC from 22 October 1963 to 8 August 1965 and then as Member of Parliament from 9 August 1965 till 5 December 1966, when he resigned to protest the "undemocratic acts" of the PAP government.
-In an interview with The Straits Times in 2011, Ong noted that his father (who died in 2009) had been fully supportive of his decision to become involved in politics as a member of the PAP despite his own past involvement in opposition politics in Singapore.
+Ong's father, Ong Lian Teng, was a Barisan Sosialis politician who served as the Member of the Legislative Assembly for Bukit Panjang between 1963 and 1965 and later MP between 1965 and 1966, when he resigned to protest the "undemocratic acts" of the PAP government.
+In an interview with The Straits Times in 2011, Ong Ye Kung said that his father, who died in 2009, had been fully supportive of his son's entry into PAP politics despite his own involvement in opposition politics.

 Ong is married to Diana Kuik Sin Leng, the daughter of real estate magnate Kuik Ah Han.
 They have two daughters.
+In 2012, Straits Times correspondent Susan Long described him as a "free thinker" and a "Confucius-quoting unionist".

+Ong's older brother, Howard, is an Australian political candidate and businessman.
+He contested and lost in the Division of Tangney under the Liberal Party ticket in the 2025 federal election.

-Ong's maternal cousin, Xie Yao Quan, is also a PAP Member of Parliament representing the Jurong Central ward of Jurong GRC.
+Ong's maternal cousin, Xie Yao Quan, is the PAP MP for Jurong Central Single Member Constituency (SMC).